ELF-Lab/OjibweMorph/README.md

 | Unknown | N/A | N/A | 0.0% (0/5) | 0.0% (0/5) |
 | Overall | | | 5.2% (989/18997) | 9.56% (938/9803) |

-Date Last Updated: 2025-06-28
+Date Last Updated: 2025-06-30

 ## User Instructions
 ### Building the FST
+1. Clone **OjibweLexicon**
-**Prerequisites**: In addition to this repository, you'll also need to get [OjibweLexicon](https://github.com/ELF-Lab/OjibweLexicon) and [ParserTools](https://github.com/ELF-Lab/ParserTools) installed locally.
-To make use of ParserTools, you have to follow [the instructions there](https://github.com/ELF-Lab/ParserTools/tree/dev#getting-set-up-to-build-the-fst) to make sure you have all the necessary prerequisites.
+In addition to this repository, you'll also need to get [OjibweLexicon](https://github.com/ELF-Lab/OjibweLexicon) installed locally.

+2. Install **FSTMorph**
-The FST is created using code in ParserTools, which makes use of language-specific information stored in both OjibweMorph and OjibweLexicon.
-Once you have downloaded all three repositories, the `create_fst.sh` script in this repo can be used to call the ParserTools code while supplying it with paths to the Ojibwe repos.
+The FST is created using code in **FSTMorph**, which makes use of language-specific information stored in both **OjibweMorph** and **OjibweLexicon**.
-First, go into `create_fst.sh` and change the file path variables to match your system.
-Next, when calling `create_fst.sh`, just pass a keyword that will be given to the `Makefile` in ParserTools:
+**FSTMorph** can be installed via pip:
+`pip install fstmorph`

+3. Make edits to `Makefile` as needed
+The Makefile in this repo contains variables for various file locations.
+For the most part the pre-set values should work fine, but you should ensure that the location of **OjibweLexicon** (i.e., the `OJIBWE_LEXICON` var) is correct for your local installation.

+4. Use the `Makefile`
-- `sh create_fst.sh all` to simply build the FST
+- `make all` to simply build the FST
-- `sh create_fst.sh check` to run tests on the FST
+- `make check` to run tests on the FST
-- `sh create_fst.sh clean` to remove generated files
+- `make clean` to remove generated files

 > Note: When running these commands, we have sometimes encountered an error message related to `malloc`.
 It seems to happen randomly, and you can just run the command again (perhaps running the `clean` command above in between) until the error does not occur.

 By default, the output will go in a local directory called `FST/`.

 By default, the lemma list will be taken from [OjibweLexicon/OPD](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD) and [OjibweLexicon/HammerlyFieldwork](https://github.com/ELF-Lab/OjibweLexicon/tree/main/HammerlyFieldwork).
-You can change this in `create_fst.sh` to look elsewhere.
+You can change this in the `Makefile` to look elsewhere.
 You can use multiple lists by giving a comma-separated list of directories.

 ### Using the FST
 This FST is run using [Foma](https://fomafst.github.io).
 Some documentation from their team is available [here](https://github.com/mhulden/foma/blob/master/foma/docs/simpleintro.md).
 Additonally, a simple example of using this Ojibwe FST is provided below: